ielab/goldilocks-reproduce/README.md

   - For reproducibility on **RCV1-v2** and **Jeb-Bush**, run

     ```bash
-    python3 mlm-finetuning.py
+    python3 bert.tokenize.py rcv1
     ```
-  and check the comments inside for both `rcv1` and `jb`.
+  and change the option for both `rcv1` and `jb`.

   - For generalizability on **CLEF collections**, run